pchandrasekaran1595/Image-Processing-WSL/Readme.md

 - Assumes all necessary prerequisites are installed.

-- After start the ubuntu instance, run `. setup.sh`
+- After starting up the ubuntu terminal instance, switch to appropriate folder and run `. setup.sh`

-- Complie and Build executable with `. build.sh`
+- Compile and Build executable with `. build.sh`

-- Run Executable with `./app -f <filename.ext>`
+- Run Executable with `./app -args <value>`

 <br>